LukasMut/TypeSQL-plus-BERT/README.md

 ## TypeSQL with BERT ensemble

 BERT byte-pair encoded tokens had to be rejoined into WikiSQL tokens as otherwise the SQL generation task will not work (due to BERT tokenizer's sub-word splitting).
 See files `retokenizer.py` and `bert_utils.py` for implementation.
+Moreover, I extend TypeSQL's single model approach with an ensemble method - both TypeSQL nets are learning simultaneously (forward step and backprop are computed for both nets) but only one of the two will perform the final translation task (always the same one).

 ## TypeSQL